Read our student blogs for first-hand insights about what it’s like to be a student at the College of Lake County.

 Lydia Wells, 2013 graduate; graduated from Lake Forest College, 2015; currently an English instructor at Lake Forest Academy.

-Madalina Roscan-Guzman, mother of four; 2013 CLC graduate who transferred to Lake Forest College.
+Madalina Roscan-Guzman, mother of four; 2013 CLC graduate who transferred to Lake Forest College; graduated from Lake Forest College in 2015 with a B.A. in English.

 Marcelo Vega, 2014 graduate, A.A. psychology, certificate in wellness coaching.